 Fill out the adoption form on our website (3-4 minutes)

-We’ll send an email with deposit information after the adoption form comes in
+I’ll send an email with the deposit information after the adoption form comes in

 Initial and sign the personalized Sales Agreement

 19) What colors do Bernedoodles come in?
 Bernedoodles come in a variety of colors.
-These include; black, black and white bi-color and a variety of sable, phantom and the classic tri-colored (black, white and either brown or rust) markings of the Berner (which is the most coveted of the coats).
+These include; black, black and white bi-color and a variety of sable, phantom and the classic tri-colored (black, white and either brown or rust) markings of the Berner (which is the most coveted of the coats) as well as all cream.

-20) Will a Bernedoodle's coat color change?
+20) Will a Bernedoodles coat color change?
 It can.
 We are not able to guarantee the color or coat texture of your dog.
 Poodles are complex and can yield varying shades of black, silver, brown and white.
-However, you won't have a black turn white or a brown turn black, for example.
+However, you won't have a black turn white or a brown turn black for example.
 The coat color changes typically become different shades of the same color.
-The most excessive we see are whites becoming silver or dark and browns becoming lighter shades of cream.
+The most excessive we see are whites becoming silver or dark browns becoming cream.
 However, dare to say that given their personalities, you will not be disappointed with your dog even if they do tend to change some in color as they mature.
-I've included some pictures below to show you some examples of coloring changes.